Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 cd reliable-web-app-pattern-dotnet
 ```

-You still can run this guide outside of WSL, but performance may be affected.
+> You still can run this guide outside of WSL in Windows, but performance may be affected.
+Clone the repo with the instructions above.

 ### 2. Open Dev Container in Visual Studio Code